cfreeley/trelloboards/README.md

 In progress:
 - Use selected text to write trello card
+- Option to 'Copy all cards in list'

 TODO:
 - Integrate Cardorizer
-- Copy all from list